The Barun valley – Danda Kharka

 Khongma

 The name of our lodge at Khongma was “Makalu Danfe Lodge”.
 “Danfe” is the name for the bird Monal in Nepalese language.
 It is a very colorful bird, found at higher altitudes of the Himalayas.
 They can be found in the Indian states of Himachal Pradesh & Uttarakhand.
 We also saw it near Namche Bazar.
 It is designated as the national bird of Nepal.
 It turned out that this lodge too belonged to the same owner from Tashigaon.
 It was being run by his son, a Sherpa boy named Ming.
 The room was not as good as the one at Tashigaon, but it had the basics right.
 The lodge was two-storied.
 The dining space & living rooms were at the top floor.
 A wooden staircase at the center connected to the ground floor which had the toilets.
 After settling in our rooms, we went out and sat in the open, enjoying the warmth of the afternoon sun.
 We called our homes using my international roaming pack.
 The network was very feeble and disappeared quickly.
 The evening was spent playing cards.
 The French group (who were targeting the Sherpani Col pass), also stayed with us.
 We spent time chatting with members of the group.
-Their porters were very jovial.
+Their porters were jovial.
 After dinner, we went under the blankets.
 The clock alarm was set at 3.30 AM for the next morning.
 We were sleeping at 3500 m.

 The Barun valley – Tashigaon